-Recent studies suggest a link between testosterone therapy and an increased risk in heart disease, currently the connection isn’t clear.
+While previous studies suggested a link between testosterone therapy and an increased risk in heart disease, currently the connection isn’t clear.

-As a result, further research is needed to determine the safety of using testosterone therapy to treat older men dealing with age-related declines in testosterone.
-Currently, the Food and Drug Administration (FDA) is investigating the risk of stroke, heart attack and death in men taking FDA-approved testosterone products.
+More research is needed to determine the safety of using testosterone therapy to treat older men dealing with age-related declines in testosterone.
+In 2015, the Food and Drug Administration (FDA) released a special advisory stating that, despite conflicting results, testosterone labels must alert consumers of a possible increased cardiovascular risk.

 See more Expert Answers

 - Maggi M, et al. Testosterone treatment is not associated with increased risk of adverse cardiovascular events: Results from the Registry of Hypogonadism in Men (RHYME).
 International Journal of Clinical Practice.
 2016;70:843.